-Join us on Tuesday, May 18, 2021 for our April Houston IMA Chapter virtual meeting.
+Join us on Tuesday, May 18, 2021 for our Mayl Houston IMA Chapter virtual meeting.
 The cost is free for all attendees (members, students and guests), but you need to register to receive the link.
 We also will be holding our elections for the 2021-22 IMA Board of Directors.
 The slate of officers is listed below.

 This month's topic is, "The Top Management Accounting and Digital Revolution Trends" by Gary Cokins, Founder/Author, Analytics-Based Performance Management Advisory Firm